isabelle-prover/conventions/style.md

 ## Comments
 For comments that are not considered part of the literal document, e.g. TODO notes, use ML-style comments `(* ... *)`.
 Comment delimiters `― ‹...›` are to be used for short inline comments, for example to clarify a proof step.
-Broader comments, i.e. text, like motiviations for definitions use the `text` command.
+For broader comments, like motiviations for definitions, use the `text` command.
+See also [Theory Documentation](theory_documentation.md).

 ## Theorems and Definitions
-The preferred method of stating assumptions is by using explicit `assumes` clauses.
+The preferred method of stating assumptions is by using explicit `assumes` clauses;
+however, this is just a suggestion.
+You are free to state your assumptions using meta level implication if it reduces textual noise or simplifies the proof body.

-If you use `assumes` the theorem name must always be followed by a linebreak.
+If you use `assumes`, the theorem name must always be followed by a linebreak.
 Furthermore, the `show` must be on a separate line from the assumptions.
 You can put multiple short assumptions in one line at a time.
 Facts should be labelled with semantically meaningful names.
 If the fact is short enough, however, fact quoting should be preferred instead.